thomersch/certmagic-generic-s3/README.md

-# Certmagic Storage Backend for Generic S3 Providers
+# Updated S3 for CertMagic Storage

 This library allows you to use any S3-compatible provider as key/certificate storage backend for your [Certmagic](https://github.com/caddyserver/certmagic)-enabled HTTPS server.
 To protect your keys from unwanted attention, client-side encryption using [secretbox](https://pkg.go.dev/golang.org/x/crypto@v0.0.0-20200728195943-123391ffb6de/nacl/secretbox?tab=doc) is possible.